 Many companies and human resources officers still use complex excel sheets.
 That can sound like a good solution but in the long term it can be confusing and turn out to be quite time consuming.
 An excel calendar needs customization, technical skills and lots of time and it can get outdated very fast and easily if some one gets the wrong document.

 The best way to manage your employees absences is an HR software that will help you automate all those tasks.
-With Factorial, a free online human resources software, each employee can access their account and ask for time off just in a few clicks.
+With Factorial, an online human resources software, each employee can access their account and ask for time off just in a few clicks.
 Their supervisor will get and email and accept or reject their request looking at the team calendar and making sure there is still enough people on the team to get the work done.
 The calendar will automatically update with this new absence and everyone on the company will know that employee won’t be available at the office and adapt accordingly.

 Factorial’s calendars can adapt to your cities holidays and the admin can create a Holiday policy to make sure all employees know how many days of time off they have and even if they can accrue it from one year to another.

 Want to start using Factorial?
-Register now it’s free!
+Register now!

 Other articles you may find interesting :